AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Not Knowing How Much Off the Retail Price to Ask for

 You should have a pretty good idea as to discounts and pricing for the make and models you’re considering.
-Good sources for this information include Consumer Reports, Edmunds, Kelley Blue Book, and CARFAX.
+Reliable sources for this information include Consumer Reports, Edmunds, Kelley Blue Book, and CARFAX.

 Not Shopping Multiple Dealers

-You should never buy a car from the first showroom you visit because you’ll save money if you visit more than one dealer.
+You shouldn’t buy a car from the first showroom you visit; often, you’ll save money if you visit more than one dealer.
 For example, one dealer might offer to sweeten the deal by throwing in free oil changes for life, while another one might give a higher percentage off the MSRP.
 Once you’ve visited a few dealers, go back to the dealership with your research about the vehicle you want.

 For instance, when negotiating the final price, you could say, “Dealership X said they could give me this vehicle for $X. Can you meet that number?” or, “Dealership Y is willing to give me free oil changes for life — could you make the same deal?”